I am a network engineer, so understanding the differences between things like Wi-Fi standards is part of my job.

 |5-10||Wi-Fi 5 or Wi-Fi 6|

 Who Should Use Wi-Fi 5?

-If you are budget conscious or don’t have an internet plan above 500 Mbps or too many smart devices, it probably makes sense to use Wi-Fi 5.
+People who are budget conscious or that don’t have an internet plan above 500 Mpbs or have few devices would be just fine using Wi-Fi 5.

-On the other hand, if you have a faster internet plan and many smart devices, then Wi-Fi 6 is probably right for you.
+If you have a fast internet plan (500 Mbps or above) and many smart devices, Wi-Fi 6 is what you need.